flows-network/docs/blog/2023-07-29-airtable/airtable.md

 # How to connect Airtable on flows.network

-When you using a pre-build template with Airtable, you will need to configure `airtable_table_name`, `airtable_base_id` and `airtable_token_name`.
+When you use this template with Airtable, configure these 3 parameters: `airtable_table_name`, `airtable_base_id` and `airtable_token_name`.
 And you also need to grant flows.network to access your Airtable via the API key provided by Airtable.

 | Name                  | Value                                  | Remark                                                                                                   |
 |-----------------------|----------------------------------------|----------------------------------------------------------------------------------------------------------|